rohitdhiman1/spring-kafka-admin-api/README.md

 # Spring Kafka Admin API

-This project provides a RESTful API to manage Apache Kafka topics.
+This project provides a RESTful API to manage Apache Kafka topics and view cluster information.
 It's a Spring Boot application that uses the Kafka AdminClient to interact with a Kafka cluster.
-The API allows you to perform basic administrative tasks on Kafka topics, such as creating, listing, describing, and deleting them.
+The API allows you to perform basic administrative tasks on Kafka topics, such as creating, listing, describing, and deleting them, as well as viewing information about the cluster nodes.

-This provides a simple and convenient way to manage your Kafka topics programmatically without having to use the command-line tools that come with Kafka.
+This provides a simple and convenient way to manage your Kafka resources programmatically without having to use the command-line tools that come with Kafka.

 ## Prerequisites